The person at the center of this case

 Start here

-Jonathan Mark McNabb, a 28-year-old hiker, disappeared on February 7, 1998, after setting out on a solo hike from Three Rivers, California toward Sequoia National Park's Lodgepole area via the Colony Mill Trail.
-He was reported overdue on February 9th, and despite an extensive multi-agency search involving helicopters, ground teams, and dogs, no definitive trace of him was found.
-Nearly three decades later, the circumstances of his disappearance remain unknown, and investigators continue to seek any information about what happened to Mark during or after his hike.
+Jonathan Mark McNabb, a 28-year-old hiker, disappeared on February 7, 1998, after setting out from Three Rivers, California to hike the Colony Mill Trail toward Sequoia National Park's Lodgepole area.
+He was reported overdue on February 9th, and despite an extensive multi-agency search involving helicopters, ground teams, and dogs, no definitive trace of him has been found.
+His fate remains unknown, and investigators continue to seek information about what happened during his solo mountain hike.

 Try asking